 One of the largest environmental projects ever organised by BSAC, Operation Oyster aims to engage members, divers and snorkellers in helping to rehabilitate the UK’s vulnerable native oyster beds.

-Operation Oyster will include a nationwide citizen science project – to be launched this summer - through which divers and snorkellers can contribute to the data held on the native oyster populations around the British Isles.
+Operation Oyster is a nationwide citizen science project through which divers and snorkellers can contribute to the data held on the native oyster populations around the British Isles.

 Working with our partners – the Zoological Society London (ZSL), University of Portsmouth, the Blue Marine Foundation and Seawilding – all the data gathered by Operation Oyster will directly support the long-term restoration of the oysters’ natural habitat and ultimately increase their population numbers around the UK.